-- The MWRD and your municipality are committed to working together to prevent problems with the sewer systems. - The MWRD and your municipality regularly inspect, maintain, and clean sewers to ensure they are operating properly. - The MWRD is completing the last remaining TARP reservoir.
-The McCook Reservoir Stage II will provide an additional 6.5 billion gallons of storage, in addition to 3.5 billion gallons of capacity already made available through Stage I. - The MWRD is working with municipalities and nongovernmental organizations to adopt green infrastructure.
-Technologies such as porous pavement, rain gardens, native plant landscaping, bio-swales, green roofs, and greenways allow stormwater to be absorbed into the ground instead of flowing into the sewer system.
+- The MWRD and your municipality are committed to working together to prevent problems with the sewer systems. - The MWRD and your municipality regularly inspect, maintain, and clean sewers to ensure they are operating properly. - The MWRD is completing the two remaining TARP reservoirs, which will provide an additional 14.8 billion gallons of storage. - The MWRD is working with municipalities and non-governmental organizations to adopt green infrastructure.
+Technologies such as porous pavement, rain gardens, native plant landscaping, bioswales, green roofs, and greenways allow stormwater to be absorbed into the ground instead of flowing into the sewer system.
 Reducing the burden on the sewer system will help reduce sewer overflows and the likelihood of backups.